-Breast Cancer Treatment and Pregnancy (PDQ®)
+Breast Cancer Treatment During Pregnancy (PDQ®)–Patient Version

-General Information about Breast Cancer and Pregnancy
+General Information About Breast Cancer Treatment During Pregnancy

 - Breast cancer is a disease in which malignant (cancer) cells form in the tissues of the breast.

 - Sometimes breast cancer occurs in women who are pregnant or have just given birth.

 - Signs of breast cancer include a lump or change in the breast.

 - It may be difficult to detect (find) breast cancer early in pregnant or nursing women.